Olympics Emojis: Show Your Support For Sports 🔵🟡⚫🟢🔴

 You can use the Summer Olympics emoji combination to refer to a specific person you wish to root for.
 All you would have to do is place their nation’s flag and the sport they are competing in.
 If possible, you can also add other emojis identifying them.
 An example of this would be Olympic champion Usain Bolt, who can be referenced by using the ⚡ high voltage emoji as a symbol for his last name, and the 🏃♂️ man running emoji.

 It is also possible to reference the Summer Olympics when visiting the locations where the sporting event will be held.
-Since there are many events during the Summer Olympics that involve water, you can also specify which sport including water are you excited to watch.
+Since there are many events during the Summer Olympics that involve water, you can also specify which sport involving water you are excited to watch.
 An example of this is posting this emoji combination with the 🌊 water wave emoji or the 🏊♂️ swimmer emoji.

 Paralympics Emojis